UtaUtaUtau/f0_writer/README.md

  :---: | :---: | ---
  `enable` | `boolean` | Enables the F0 writer.
  `trigonometric` | `boolean` | Uses trigonometric functions for pitchbend types instead of polynomials.

-The script has a debug mode which can be enabled by adding `-d` to the arguments.

 # Remarks
 This extension was made really quickly as a test for the most part.
 So far I have not encountered any errors in its ways, but it could happen!
 If you open the code and see the huge amount of classes, that is [pyUtau](https://github.com/UtaUtaUtau/pyUtau), which is my own library for reading USTs sent by plugins.
 I wouldn't usually want to do this, but the ways that portable Python works didn't allow me to import packages/libraries from the same directory.
 I tried everything but this is the easiest option by far... so I hope you don't mind.
 I would've used [utaupy](https://github.com/oatsu-gh/utaupy) but I've already coded the bulk in pyUtau and I was testing outside the extension context.
 If you're curious why, here's why: